 - Make facial features appear better proportioned

-- Reduce the appearance of a double chin caused by having a small chinbone
+- Reduce the appearance of a double chin caused by having a small chin bone

-- Restore lost chin volume5
+- Restore lost chin volume

 - Is physically healthy